youcan-shop/coding-challenges/Junior Software Engineer - Backend (PHP)/README.md

 ## How to participate

 1. Read the instructions carefully and do not hesitate to check the **Links and resources** section before starting.
-2. When you're ready to start the test, make sure you init a Github repository and share the link by email to **tech-challenge@nextmedia.ma** with the object **Coding Challenge Software Engineer application by FirstName LastName**
+2. When you're ready to start the test, make sure you init a Github repository and share the link by email to **tech-challenge@youcan.shop** with the object **Coding Challenge Software Engineer application by FirstName LastName**
 3. Once you're done with the test, reply to the same thread mail to notify us you're done with it.

 It's important to show your ability to carefully read instructions and follow them.